 Link your other accounts from other social networks and development site profile.

-I am not sure why but Upwork doesn’t offer LinkedIn profile which is kind of more professional in nature but I think they consider LinkedIn as more of a competitive site than a social networking site.
+Upwork doesn’t offer LinkedIn profile which is a more professional social network.
+Primarily because I think they consider LinkedIn as a competitive site than a social networking site.

 11. Learn Un-common and Yet In demand skill

-Having a new set of skills that aren’t very common is a very good way to get your profile approved on Upwork.
+Having a new set of skills that aren’t very common is a perfect way to get your profile approved on Upwork.

-I am not asking to add those skills to your Upwork profile but what I mean is to learn those skills that can help you grab more clients easily as well as get the Upwork profile approved.
+I am not asking to add those skills to your Upwork profile.
+What I mean is to learn those skills that can help you grab more clients easily and get the Upwork profile approved.

-The best way to learn uncommon and yet in demand skill is to focus on niche freelancing.
+The best way to learn an un-common and yet in-demand skill is to focus on niche freelancing.

 Let me share an example.
-PHP is a broad niche but framework like Laravel or CakePHP aren’t so common.
-As a PHP framework developer if you can learn a new and upcoming framework like Phalcon which is not very common among freelancer and yet in demand as in 2018.
+PHP is a broad niche.
+A framework like Laravel or CakePHP isn’t.
+As a PHP developer learn an upcoming framework like Phalcon which is not very common among freelancer and yet in demand as in 2019.

-I already see 8 projects posted for Phalcon in PHP.
+I already see eight projects posted for Phalcon in PHP.

-12. Find client to hire you on Upwork
+12. Find a client to hire you on Upwork

-Upwork has a program called BYOF or Bring Your Own Freelancer for clients.
+Upwork has a program called BYOF or Bring Your Freelancer for clients.

 It means your profile and expertise has demanded to bring more clients.